Dean: Aileen Beard, Ph.D.

 The school major is intended for students who are not seeking a baccalaureate degree in any other program at the College.
 For this reason, the school major ordinarily is not an appropriate second major.
-Students earning a bachelor of arts degree at the College must earn 128 semester credits (with a minimum of 42 credits at the 3000-level or higher), satisfy the Benedictine Liberal Arts Education Program, and fulfill the requirements for a major.
+Students earning a Bachelor of Arts degree at the College must earn 128 semester credits (with a minimum of 42 credits at the 3000-level or higher), satisfy the requirements of Veritas General Education, and fulfill the requirements for a major.

-A student seeking to earn a B.A. in the Natural or Social Sciences should first schedule an appointment with the dean of the School of Sciences or a designated adviser to discuss the appropriateness of the natural science or social science major and a proposed course of study.
-Students submit the application to major form and an essay to the dean.
-The essay should explain how earning a B.A. in Natural or Social Sciences advances the educational and career goals of the student.
+A student seeking to earn a B.A. in the Natural or Social Sciences should first schedule an appointment with the Dean of the School of Sciences or a designated adviser to discuss the appropriateness of the Natural Science or Social Science major and a proposed course of study.

 Students admitted to a School of Sciences major a student must be in good academic standing at the College and shall earn a minimum of C- in all courses applied toward the major to be retained.
 A cumulative grade point average of 2.0 is required for graduation.

 A student graduating with a B.A. in Natural or Social Sciences from The College of St. Scholastica will: